 The CALI (Center for Computer-Assisted Legal Instruction) Award may be given, at the discretion of the instructor, to one or two students in each JD course.
 CALI Awards may be given in small courses and/or courses graded credit/no credit.
 The CALI Award is given to the most outstanding student(s) in the class, which may be determined by academic achievement, class participation, special contributions made to the class by students, or other appropriate factors as determined by the instructor.
-Instructors are encouraged to award the Witkin and CALI Awards to different students.
+The following courses are ineligible for CALI Awards: LAW-801E Legal Analysis and LAW-863C Legal Methods.

-Students who are nominated for a Witkin or CALI award will receive certificates in the mail within three to four months.
+Students who are nominated for a CALI award will receive certificates in the mail within three to four months.
 In addition, a notation will appear on students' transcripts.
 After the end of the term, award winners may be posted in Law School News and on the Law School's Web site.